lag47/plclub-web/posts/coq_rewriting.markdown

 To prove that a relation is an equivalence relation, we must show that it is reflexive, symmetry and transitive.
 In isolation, proving each of these properties enables useful tactics. `reflexivity` lets you discharge goals of the form `x ≡ x`, and `symmetry` lets you change goals and hypotheses from `x ≡ y` to `y ≡ x`.
 In order to do the most basic rewriting, all that you need is the transitive property.

-You can declare the typeclass instance with the following code.
+We can declare the typeclass instance with the following code.

 ```coq
 Instance trans_equiv : Transitive equiv.